nosana-ci/docs.nosana.io/docs/programs/pools.md

 ## Instructions

-The following instruction are defined in the Nosana Pools program.
+A number of 4 instruction are defined in the Nosana Pools program.
+To load the program in [Anchor](https://www.anchor-lang.com/):

 ```typescript
 const programId = new PublicKey('nosPdZrfDzND1LAR28FLMDEATUPK53K8xbRBXAirevD');